findelabs/proxima/README.md

 Ultra fast, simple, http proxy.

 ### What is Proxima
-Proxima is a simple L7 proxy, and is used for stitching together multiple http endpoints behind a single proxima proxy.
+Proxima is a simple L7 proxy, used for stitching together multiple http endpoints behind a single endpoint.
 Proxima supports connecting to backend endpoints over http, or https.

 ### How do I configure Proxima
 Currently, you configure the endpoints behind proxima using either a static configuration file, or by pointing Proxima at a http endpoint, where the config can be scraped.
 There are example configs under examples, but the general shape should look something like: